Author Information - Stacey Armstrong

 I serve as a member of the ACM Education Policy Committee.
 The ACM EPC works to ensure that computer science education is identified as a critical component of education policy.
 The ACM EPC works very hard to expand participation in Computing.

 Currently, I am a member of CSTA and serve in Texas as a member of a CSTA cohort charged with building CSTA membership in Texas by way of creating local Texas CSTA chapters which will support computer science teachers.

-I have sponsored/coached Computer Science teams for the last 13 years.
+I have sponsored/coached Computer Science teams for the last 18 years.
 My teams compete in the UIL Computer Science contest and local Comp Sci contests all over the state of Texas.
-During my time as CS team coach, I have had the great fortune to have coached 4 UIL Computer Science State champion teams, 3 UIL Computer Science individual champions, and 4 TCEA State Programming Contest champion teams.
-Without a doubt, the contests are very rewarding experiences for teachers and students.
+During my 18 years as CS team coach, I have been fortunate to have coached 12 State Champions : 5 UIL Computer Science State champion teams, 3 UIL Computer Science individual champions, and 4 TCEA State Programming Contest champion teams.
+Without a doubt, the contests are very rewarding experiences for both teachers and students.
 Many of my former students continue to compete at the college level as members of ACM collegiate programming teams.

 Along with sponsoring CS teams, I also serve as a member of the UIL Computer Science advisory committee and have served on the TCEA select committee for programming contests.

-I host a Computer Science contest every year at my school and work closely with many other local schools to help them host contests.
-I spend lots of my spare time every year to promote Computer Science contests and to get more and more schools involved in Computer Science contests.
+I help host a Computer Science contest every year and work closely with many other schools to help them host contests.
+I spend lots of my spare time every year helping to promote Computer Science contests and to get more and more schools involved in Computer Science contests.

 Below are pictures of my Cypress Falls teams from 2006 that were TCEA and UIL State Champions and my Cypress Woods 5A UIL State Champion from 2013!